About Lux

 In demand for her diversity as a violinist, Stephanie has enjoyed an eclectic performing career – from a U.S. tour with Jethro Tull to concertmaster at the Rockport Chamber Music Festival.
 For six seasons she was a violinist in the critically acclaimed Boston-based chamber orchestra Discovery Ensemble, founded and conducted by Courtney Lewis.
 Stephanie has performed with such artists as Kim Kashkashian, Paula Robison, Jorja Fleezanis, and the Pacifica Quartet.
 She was a member of the Gardner Chamber Orchestra and has worked with inspiring conductors including Osmo Vänskä, Michael Stern, Douglas Boyd, Joshua Weilerstein, James Ross, and Larry Rachleff.
 Stephanie has appeared in performances on WGBH, MPR, TPT, and Newstalk, a national radio station in Ireland.

-Passionate about 20th century and contemporary music, Stephanie has premiered over 20 new works.
+Passionate about 20th century and contemporary music, Stephanie has premiered over 25 new works.
 She has enjoyed working with composers Georg Friedrich Haas, Vinko Globokar, Christian Wolff, and Nicholas Vines, and has played works by John Cage, György Ligeti, Cornelius Cardew, Terry Riley, Steve Reich, Lei Liang, Thomas Adès, and Esa-Pekka Salonen.
 In Boston Stephanie was a member of the Composers’ Series in Jordan Hall, the NEC Contemporary Ensemble, and Juventas New Music Ensemble.
-She plays in the Callithumpian Consort and has performed with that Boston-based ensemble in the Festival Internacional Cervantino in Guanajuato, México.
-Stephanie will be recording a new work by Australian composer Nicholas Vines in June 2019 at Cornell University.
+She played in the Callithumpian Consort and with that Boston-based ensemble in the Festival Internacional Cervantino in Guanajuato, México.

 Rosa Thompson-Vieira